-The way in which horses are both used and cared for has the potential to change the use and importantly then the character of the land.
+The way in which horses are both used and cared for has the potential to change the use and consequently, the character of the land.
 This is why some equestrian uses require planning permission and others do not.

 Whether planning permission is required for proposed changes depends on the 'lawful use' of the land.
-The lawful use will usually be either agricultural or equestrian.
+The lawful use will often be either agricultural or equestrian.

 Typically countryside is classed as agricultural.
 Where horses are mainly grazed, in a similar way to livestock, the agricultural use and agricultural character of the land is retained.
-These horses are 'grazed', and with no change of use, planning permission is not usually required.
-The greater the number of horses within a given area the more likelihood there is of negatively affecting the landscape and/or its functions.
+These horses are considered to be 'grazed', and with no change of use, planning permission is not usually required.
+However, the greater the number of horses within a given area the more likelihood there is of negatively affecting the landscape and/or its functions.

-Intensively kept horses that are fed supplementary feed as their main food source and are regularly ridden on the land may mean that the land is no longer in an agricultural use, however this needs to be assessed on an individual case basis.
+Intensively kept horses that are given supplementary feed as their main food source and/or are regularly ridden on the land, may mean that the land is no longer in an agricultural use.
+However this needs to be assessed on an individual case by case basis.

-More intense equestrian activities and/or development, would likely change both the use and character of the land.
-Therefore these would likely require planning permission.
-Examples include the introduction of: permanent structures, tracks and hard surfacing, horse-walkers, gallops or sand schools/ manèges.
+More intense equestrian activities and/or development would likely change both the use and character of the land.
+Therefore these would likely require planning permission (see page 6).